ChrisMash/XCResultExtractor/README.md

 ### Swift

-This version is a bit more advanced.
-It extracts all the logs from the `.xcresult` without needing a bundle ID.
+The Swift version is a bit more advanced.
+It extracts all the logs from the `.xcresult` without needing a bundle ID, and it comes in two flavours:

+* CLI similar to the Python version
+* App that loads the logs for viewing and interacting

+There's even an `XCResultTool` package in `Swift/XCResultExtractor/Sources/XCResultTool` that provides the core logic for extracting logs from an `.xcresult`.

+#### CLI

-You can try it out in the `Swift/XCResultExtractor` folder by running:
+Try it out in the `Swift/XCResultExtractor` folder by running:

 ```shell
 swift run XCResultExtractor ../../TestApp.xcresult
 ```

+#### App

+Try it out by opening the project in `Swift/XCResultExtractorApp`

 ## Getting an `.xcresult`